Feb. 9, 2009

 The latest honorees will be recognized during the Hall of Fame induction ceremonies in the NCAA Hall of Champions in Indianapolis on Saturday, April 11, beginning at 6:30 p.m.
 Tickets, priced at $50 each, will be available through the John Purdue Club and at the Intercollegiate Athletics Ticket Office, 1000 N. University Street, starting in early March.

-Eight of the 10 inductees are expected to attend.
+Seven of the nine inductees are expected to attend.
 Dimancheff and Price are deceased and will be represented by family members or friends.

 The 2009 class was chosen by a select committee of past athletes, Hall of Fame members and current university administrators.
 Biographical sketches on the honorees follow.